-The Department published G02-05 Interactions with Youth and Children policy on 29 December 2023.
-The policy was approved by the Independent Monitoring Team and Illinois Office of Attorney General.
+• The Department published G02-05 Interactions with Youth and Children policy on 29 December 2023.
+The Department is developing a plan for drafting and implementation of a training for all Department members.

-CPD and the City will continue collaborating on the finalization and future implementation of its new Youth Interventions Pathways program.
+- CPD and the City will continue collaborating on the finalization and future implementation of its new Youth Interventions Pathways program. - Once the policy for CPD and the City is completed a training will be developed on Youth Interventions Pathways.

-The City and the Department are working collaboratively to develop and launch the City's youth deflection and diversion pilot.
+• The City and the Department are working collaboratively to develop and launch the City's Youth Interventions Pathways pilot.